-Our commitment to operate a conservatively managed community bank has served us well.
-Our 2020 budget called for modest asset growth of approximately 3.0%, which we achieved.
-Our total assets increased to \$344,772,000 at the end of our March 31, 2020 fiscal year, which was an increase of approximately \$7.9 million, or 2.4%, over our past fiscal year.
-We believe our consistent growth reflects customer confidence and preference for a community bank staffed by local people.
-The annual total of our quarterly dividends increased to a record \$1.19 per share for the 2020 fiscal year.
+Our commitment to operate a conservatively managed community bank continues to serve us well.
+This past year has presented many challenges while dealing with the Covid-19 pandemic.
+Stimulus funds and the Paycheck Protection Program loans resulted in our total assets increasing to \$425,073,000 at the end of our March 31, 2021 fiscal year, which was an increase of approximately \$80.3 million, or 23.3%, over our past fiscal year.
+This significant growth caused some unique circumstances for management to navigate, which we will highlight at the meeting.
+The annual total of our quarterly dividends increased to a record \$1.20 per share for the 2021 fiscal year.
 We are pleased that our total annual dividends have increased each year since our Company's inception.
 Management and the Board of Directors evaluate our dividend policy quarterly and make any adjustments as necessary to ensure you are receiving a reasonable return on your investment.